JaySawant31/DermaVision-AI-classification/README.md

 1. Different Neural-network model fine-tuning codes saved as a Python file (.py) that are ready-to-use with the skin lesion dataset or with any dataset of the user's choice (make changes accordingly in some parts of the code if the dataset is different!)
 2. Augmentation techniques' codes saved as a Python File (.py) also available to generate similar images
 3. Train test split code if in-case your dataset is not segregated between Training and Testing
-4. FID code as a Python file (.py) to calculate similarity between generated images and original images
+4. FID code as a Python file (.py) to calculate similarity between generated images and original images: [FID_Calculation.py](https://github.com/JaySawant31/Deep-Learning-based-classification-of-Cutaneous-Diseases/blob/main/FID_Calculation.py)
 5. All the pre-requisites (libraries download) for running the Python codes on your environment in a .txt file: [python_code_pre-requisite_libraries.txt](https://github.com/JaySawant31/Deep-Learning-based-classification-of-Cutaneous-Diseases/blob/main/python_code_pre-requisite_libraries.txt)